Salt and Sea Soaps - Handmade spa soap, salt scrubs, facial masks, and whipped body butters for beach-inspired beauty!

 Back in 2015, I had a problem with Rosacea ........ it was looking pretty nasty across my nose and cheeks with rough, red, bumpy and peeling skin.
 I tried everything and nothing worked until I tried Oil Cleansing, which cleared my skin up beautifully!

-Because of that, I've developed my own Facial Oils, 1 for dry skin and 1 for oily skin.
+Because of that, I've developed my own Facial Oils, 1 for dry skin, 1 for combo skin, and 1 for oily skin.

 With Oil Cleansing, you use the same oil for washing your face, moisturizing it, and for removing your makeup.